ScalarField/MemeKit/README.md

  * Can specify an optional ID number to get specific image
  * `w` and `h` specify width and height for the image
  * Set `w` and `h` to something like `undefined` to use default image dimensions
- * Note: I do not own most of the images used here.
-If anyone has a problem with me using one of these images, contact me and I will remove it as soon as possible.

  `MemeKit.insertMeme(element, id, fit)`
  * Replaces `innerHTML` of `element` with image returned by `getMeme`